534844/Switchseat/README.md

 # SwitchSeat
-Simple script for switch seat in a car [FiveM]
+Script for switch seat in a car [FiveM]